mshahzebraza/officeworks/notes/bugs/hard-bug-1.md

 // Alternative_02 of CodeBlock_02 --- end
 ```

-This method works on **Parallel Execution** i.e. the results from the promises(array in this case) may not be in the order of their position (array index in this case)
+This method works on **Parallel Execution** i.e. the results from the promises(array in this case) will be shown all at once. and if any of them fails -> all will fail.

 **Note:**
 Keep in mind that: